Alchemy Inc. - Akron, OH

 Watch a video featuring Comienzos' Nonviolent Communication class.

-Dominican University of California - San Rafael, CA
+Courage to Teach at Dominican University of California - San Rafael, CA

 Kalliopeia provides support for the Northern California Courage to Teach program, a series of quarterly retreats for the personal and professional renewal of teachers and administrators in public schools.
 Courage To Teach is based upon the groundbreaking work of Parker Palmer and the unmet need to nourish the inner lives of young people and educators in our school systems.
 Focusing particularly on teachers, Courage To Teach retreats provide a trusting and reflective space for this devoted but underappreciated group of professionals, and are designed to rekindle the passion, commitment, and integrity that come from "reconnecting who we are with what we do."